InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Involve your children in the moving process whenever possible.
 (Image: Shutterstock)

 While the final say on the new home is up to you, let your children make some choices of their own.
 For example, let them choose which bedroom will be theirs, as well as any paint, decorations, or new furniture for their room.
 You might want to consider letting them decorate the boxes that are holding their belongings.
 This can extend to the day of the move.
 Encourage them to pick out a special moving day outfit or playlist to listen to on the way over.
-Granting children autonomy is key in helping them adjust.
+Granting children autonomy is the key to helping them adjust.

 Acknowledge Their Feelings

-Even if your kids participate in moving preparation, they’ll have conflicting emotions about the ordeal.
+Even if your kids participate in moving preparation, they’ll have likely conflicting emotions about the ordeal.
 The most common negative emotion is grief.
 Depending on how young your child is, the move may take them from the only place and people they’ve ever known.
 If you’re moving between states or countries, it’ll be even more traumatic.

 Give them the chance to grieve what they’re leaving behind, and assure them that their feelings are valid.
 Encourage them to collect photos or other reminders of friends or favorite places around the old home.
 If they’re scared, reassure them that you’re nervous as well.
 But also encourage any positive emotions they might have, such as excitement.